tomwhartung/seeourminds.com-bootstrap/Site/doc/gallery_text-1-general.md

 2. Image teaser text on gallery page - why the visitor should see the larger version of it
 3. The "Explain the [color]" buttons - explain the most prevalent colors in the image

+### Use of Pronouns

+These fields are "objective" and **must NOT use any first person (I, me, etc.) or second person (you, etc.) pronouns.**

+Any third person pronouns (he, she, etc.) **must be unambiguous** with regards to whether they refer to the person whose image is displayed or other individuals in the world at large.

 ## The Story is of "Medium" Importance

 The stories can really help visitors understand the person, and hence the image.